 The first time I had ever heard about Barot Valley in Himachal was in Bir Billing.

 I still remembered that it was the end of November month.
 I was wondering that I had spent so many days at Bir Billing that I needed to head out nearby.

 Upon researching & asking the locals, I found that Barot Valley sounds like a unique place.
 Never heard about it before.

 I was also a bit worried that in reality what would be the place look like.

-I know it must have happened with you as well that you begin daydreaming of a place that you had never heard of before.
+I know it must have happened with you as well that you begin daydreaming of a place that you have never heard of before.
 Instantly you started making the image in the mind & building the expectations around.

 This post will be going to talk about making a Short yet Memorable trip to Barot Valley in Himachal.

 You must be eagerly waiting to explore this side of the mountains as well ?.

 Where is Barot Valley in Himachal?

 If you wanted to get an outside idea, that where is Barot Valley located in Himachal Pradesh?

 Then the closest known place is Bir Billing.
 If you don’t have enough idea about Bir Billing then you should read the Bir Billing travel guide.

 Apart, there are so many places close to Barot Valley but Bir Billing attracts a lot of tourist gatherings.